-Text editing shortcut keys
+Use text editing shortcut keys

-- Esc will cancel the edit
+- Press Esc to cancel the edit.

-Formatting with tags
+Format with tags

 ArcGIS Pro text formatting tags allow you to modify the formatting for a portion of text.
 This allows you to create mixed-format text where, for example, one word in a sentence is underlined.
 Text formatting tags can be used almost anywhere text is placed on or around the map.
 You can use the tags anywhere you can specify both a text string and a text symbol.
 For example, you can use tags in map titles and legend text.